The Ultimate FAA Approved Car Seat List for 2020

 The best FAA approved infant carriers

-The Chicco Keyfit 30 is a great choice.
+The Chicco Keyfit 30 infant seat (click to view on Amazon) is a great choice.
 Clocking in at 9.6 pounds and 17″ across, it is both lightweight and narrow.
 It also clicks into a compatible stroller.
 It accommodates a rear-facing baby from 4-30 pounds.
 Other car seats in this price range can accommodate rear facing babies longer, but are larger and bulkier, meaning they aren’t as good for air travel.

 If you are willing to spend the money and plan on traveling frequently before your baby is over 35 pounds, get the Doona!
 This gives you the convenience of the integrated yet lightweight car seat and stroller that you can carry onto the plane.
 As the specs show, the Doona is somewhat heavy at 15.4 pounds, but that includes the stroller.
 Many parents feel it is well-worth the pirce tag because of the small size, convenience, and you don’t need to reattach it to the stroller base.
 It can accommodate a rear-facing child until they reach 35 pounds!